 Generate Vertical Sections

-Discover Sections are displayed in 2D ArcGIS Pro map windows.
-This allows you to use the extensive editing and symbology that is in ArcGIS Pro's 2D mapping capability.
+Discover Sections are displayed in ArcGIS Pro's 2D map windows.
+This enables you to take full advantage of ArcGIS Pro’s powerful editing tools and 2D symbology capabilities.

-However, ArcGIS Pro's 2D maps only recognise X and Y and have no concept of a Z-value.
-To overcome this, Discover adds meta-data to each layer associated with a section so the section can bemodelled in 3D.
-Any layer digitised on a section should be a section layer and should be added via the section template or the Add Section Layer tool.
-Otherwise it will not transfer to the 3D environment.
-Discover only supports vertical sections.
+However, ArcGIS Pro’s 2D maps recognize only X and Y coordinates and do not support Z-values.
+To address this limitation, Discover adds metadata to each layer associated with a section, allowing it to be modeled in 3D.
+Any layer digitized on a section must be a section layer and should be added using the Section Template or the Add Section Layer tool.
+Otherwise, it will not transfer to the 3D environment.
+Note that Discover supports only vertical sections.

-When a section is created, by default Discover creates a map in the Coordinate Reference System (CRS) WGS84 Web Mercator.
-The section's scale is the same unit of the map window.
-The left hand side of the map window displays coordinate values as follows:
+When a section is created, Discover generates a map using the WGS84 Web Mercator Coordinate Reference System (CRS) by default.
+The section’s scale uses the same unit as the map window.
+The left-hand side of the map window displays coordinate values as follows:

 • X-value = 0